 When you play sports, injuries can happen.
 You might twist an ankle or pull a muscle.
 It is important to know how to treat these injuries.
-This article will help you understand common sports injuries and how to deal with them, especially if you live in Riverdale, Utah.
+This Treating Common Sports Injuries will help you understand common sports injuries and how to deal with them, especially if you live in Riverdale, Utah.

 Key Takeaways